ChrisGrant/beautify-ios/README.md

 ###Modifying the appearance of controls
 When you have activated beautify, and want to modify the appearance of your controls, you have three options:
-  1. Create a global theme in code, which beautify will roll-out to all of your UI controls.
+  1. **Create a global theme in code**, which beautify will roll-out to all of your UI controls.
-  2. Create a theme in JSON (either manually or on the [beautify site](http://beautify.io)), which beautify will roll-out to all of your UI controls.
+  2. **Create a global theme in JSON** (either manually or on the [beautify site](http://beautify.io)), which beautify will roll-out to all of your UI controls.
-  3. Modify the appearance of controls on a per-control basis, via the `renderer` property that beautify adds to the controls.
+  3. **Modify the appearance of controls on a per-control basis**, via the `renderer` property that beautify adds to the controls.

 You can also use a combination of these methods, applying a global theme but making appearance changes to individual controls.
 These three methods are described in more detail below.